Frequently asked questions

 Q: Are Kent State University staff required to follow the policy for purchases of work-related software (software used within an office or for a small group of staff members)?

-A: Yes, all software purchased for use by Kent State University employees, whether used for the public or within an office/group setting should be evaluated to determine if it meets EIT accessibility compliance standards.
+A: Yes, all software purchased for use by Kent State University employees, whether used for the public or within an office/group setting should be evaluated to determine if it meets ICT accessibility compliance standards.